-This graph is generated by a script hacked up in Python, and has multiple problems:
+The graph on the previous slide is generated by a script hacked up in Python, and has multiple problems:

-Not automatic: Whenever benchmark results are produced, we would like such graphs (or similar) to be produced for all machine/benchmarks configurations and made publicly available within a web page somewhere on https://futhark-lang.org

-Lacks information: E.g. exactly which change caused the large performance degradation in the beginning of summer, and which one fixed it?
-All benchmark results are keved to Git commits, so the answer exists, it is just hard to get to.
+Not automatic: Whenever benchmark results are produced, we would like such graphs (or similar) to be produced for all machine/benchmarks configurations and made publicly available within a web page somewhere on https://futhark-lang.org Lacks information: E.g. exactly which change caused the large performance degradation in the beginning of summer 2017, and which one fixed it?
+All benchmark results are keyed to Git commits, so the answer exists, it is just hard to get to.
 An interactive Javascript-based graph with zooming and extra information (such as absolute runtime) on hover could help here.

-No ability to query:

-I can't ask "when was this benchmark fastest, and what was the first change that caused a (significant) slowdown?"
+No ability to query: I can't ask "when was this benchmark fastest, and what was the first change that caused a (significant) slowdown?"
+I would also like to be able to to ask "given two commits IDs, give me a summary of the performance changes across all benchmarks".

 We have some suggestions on what a solution should look like, but are pretty open to anything that can help us make better use of our present and future data.
 If you want to play with web-based visualisations and graphs, then we're fine with that.
-If you think doing guery languages would be fun, that would be great too.
+If you think doing query languages would be fun, that would be great too.
 Anything is better than what we have right now.